quantumlib/unitary/unitary/examples/fox_in_a_hole/README.md

 ## Rules of the quantum version of the game
 The fox starts in a random hole.
 The following repeats until the player finds the fox, exceeds 10 guesses or stops the game:
 1. The player can guess which hole the fox hides in.
 This implies a measurement on that hole.
 If the fox is found to be in the guessed hole the player wins.
-2. The fox chooses a hole with non-zero probability from which one of the following options is carried out randomly:
+2. The fox chooses a hole in which its existence has non-zero probability.
+For the chosen hole one of the following options is carried out randomly:
     * Moving left (provided the chosen hole is not the left-most one)
     * Moving right (provided the chosen hole is not the right-most one)
     * Moving left and right at the same time (provided the starting hole is not the left-most or right-most one)